RVIVR: History

 After the dissolution of New York band Latterman in 2007, Mattie Jo Canino moved to Olympia, Washington and with Erica Freas (vocals, guitar), Kevin Rainsberry (drums), and Nell Tallos (bass) formed RVIVR.

 Canino had felt that Latterman's political lyrics were being ignored by largely male audiences only interested in moshing.
 For RVIVR; Canino and Freas, in both songwriting and interviews, vocally ensure the message of gender and sociopolitical equality is at the heart of what the band does.

 They released 7-inch EP Life Moves at the end of 2008 on Freas's Rumbletowne Records, along with Derailer the next year.
 Their eponymous debut album was recorded with Canino's former Latterman bandmate Phil Douglas.
 It was released in April 2010 with the band touring the U.S. and Europe tour in support.
 German label Yo-Yo Records released 7-inch Dirty Water the same year.
+Rolling Stone listed the album at No. 49 on their feature "The 50 Greatest Pop Punk Albums".

 In 2011 Tallos left the band and was replaced by Al Paoli.
 The tracks from their first three EPs were compiled as Joester Sessions '08-'11, named after Joey Seward with whom they had recorded everything.
 After which they released another 7-inch on Yo-Yo, Belebend.

-Their second album The Beauty Between, also recorded with Joey Seward, came out in 2012 on Rumbletowne in the U.S. and Yo-Yo in Europe.
+Their second album The Beauty Between, also recorded with Joey Seward, came out in 2013 on Rumbletowne in the U.S. and Yo-Yo in Europe.

 For the next couple of years the band toured the U.S., Europe, and Australia with various bassists, including Caves' Lou Hanman.
 In 2014 the band released the 12-inch EP Bicker and Breathe, again on Rumbletowne and Yo-Yo.

 In 2017 the band self released 7-inch "The Tide", and Don Giovanni Records reissued the band's first two albums and the compilation.